tModLoader/tModLoader/PortingNotes_1.4.5.md

 - Item.hasVanityEffects no longer marked as [Old], why?
 Did something change?
 - Item.active property removed
 - Move TML added Item ctor patches near others or to Item.TML.cs
-- Item.NewItem has new overloads.
-We might need to rework all our TML-added overloads or remove them. position is now natively a Vector2, rather than being case to int for the final step, and a velocity and NewItemOwnership are new parameters.
 - Main.rand can now have key-specific UnifiedRandom instances.
 Not sure how a mod might use it.
 - SystemLoader.PostUpdatePlayers(); call, move TimeLogger.UpdatePlayers.AddTime call?
 - PreUpdateNPCs doesn't exactly match 1.4.4 location because of UpdateWorld_SpawnNPCs being added.
 Do we want 2 more hooks there?
 Probably need to double check that all Main Update methods have a Pre and Post method, and that they are documented and any deviations from 1.4.4. order are documented as well (UpdateWorld_FloatingText, UpdateWorld_SpawnNPCs, etc)